St Agnes Church, Bristol: 21st century

-Architecture and design
+Architecture and fittings

 The southeast window of St Agnes Church, depicting the crucifixion of Jesus.

 The architect was W. Wood Bethell of Westminster.
 The walls are built of Stapleton stone with Pennant and Bath stone dressings.
 To combat the flood risk from the River Frome, the main floor was constructed three feet above the average ground level, placing it higher than the record flood level of 1882.

+The exterior is dominated by a high north-west tower constructed of pink sandstone with "inventive, flamboyant" tracery.
+It is surmounted by a prominent spirelet rising from a stairway turret, a feature characteristic of the Bristol style of Gothic architecture.

+The floorplan of the church by W. Wood Bethell, 1886.
+All the areas to the right of the transept have since been converted into community and office spaces.

-The chancel arch features carved capitals depicting saints.
-The five-bay nave arcades feature pillars with elaborately carved figured capitals, completed for the church's consecration in 1886.
-The capitals on the south aisle are "emblematical of the Old and New Testament," with carvings representing the Patriarchs, Prophets, Apostles, and Evangelists.
-The capitals on the north aisle depict different periods of English ecclesiastical history,beginning with the first English martyr, St Alban, and including "representatives of the modern English Church" such as John Wesley, Bishop Patteson, and Bishop Wordsworth of Lincoln.
+The interior is described by the architectural historian Nikolaus Pevsner as "unmistakably eclectic", distinguished by a very high nave and bold arcades of square section with small chamfers.
+The nave piers are tall and cylindrical, contrasting with their square capitals which are richly carved with figures.
+The capitals on the south aisle represent the Old and New Testament, with carvings representing the patriarchs, prophets, apostles, and evangelists.
+The capitals on the north aisle depict different periods of English ecclesiastical history, beginning with the first English martyr, St Alban, and including modern figures such as John Wesley, Bishop Patteson, and Bishop Wordsworth of Lincoln.
+Above the nave, the roof construction features close-set collars, that in the view of Andor Gomme, create an impression of "three-dimensional solidity".